 Individuals with a physical impairment that substantially limits one or more major life activity who require an accommodation, auxiliary aid and/or other services to participate in a Board meeting must notify the Board Office at least two (2) business days prior to the meeting to request the accommodation, auxiliary aid and/or other service.
 Sign language interpretation is available upon request without prior notice.

 The Board Secretary may group speakers according to a particular topic and may call certain speakers out of numerical order so that all comments regarding a particular topic may be heard together.
-The Board Secretary at the discretion of the President may call City, State and Federal elected officials to speak at any time as appropriate.
-Individuals who spoke at the previous Board meeting may register for public participation but will not be allowed to speak.
+The Board Secretary at the discretion of the President may call City, State and Federal officials to speak at any time as appropriate.
+In the event a registered speaker addressed the Board at the previous Board Meeting, the individual will not be called to address the Board.
 Speakers called by the Board Secretary may not cede their time to another person.

 The Board Secretary may place speakers in groups who are addressing a single issue to permit sufficient time for the Board to hear from both sides of the same issue.
 Groups of individuals may appear in support or opposition to a particular topic; however a maximum of two representatives will be called to speak from those who have signed up on the topic.
 Speaker support groups are limited to 15 persons in the microphone area.
 An individual may not appear in the microphone area more than once during a meeting as either a speaker or as part of a speaker support group.